jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-50.md

 writer:
   name: Schopenhauer
   url: https://en.wikipedia.org/wiki/Arthur_Schopenhauer
+aliases:
+  /research/schopenhauer/world/chapter-50/
 ---

 If the aim of all art is the communication of the comprehended Idea, which through the mind of the artist[306] appears in such a form that it is purged and isolated from all that is foreign to it, and may now be grasped by the man of weaker comprehension and no productive faculty; if further, it is forbidden in art to start from the concept, we shall not be able to consent to the intentional and avowed employment of a work of art for the expression of a concept; this is the case in the Allegory.

 An allegory is a work of art which means something different from what it represents.
 But the object of perception,